directus/directus/.changeset/swift-squids-invite.md

 "@directus/env": patch
 ---

-Fixed the treatment of environment variables set to an empty string
+Fixed the treatment of environment variables when set to an empty string